dushanka-dev/fitness-buddy/README.md

 # Features Left to Implement

-* Email the User their personalised calendar with exercise list to their emaill address.
+* Email the User their personalised calendar with exercise list to their email address.

 * Add Calories counter Calculator.